localvoid/ivi/packages/ivi/README.md

 [implementations](https://github.com/localvoid/js-framework-benchmark/tree/master/frameworks/keyed).
-Results in a [clean chrome](https://localvoid.github.io/js-framework-benchmark/webdriver-ts-results/table.html) and [chrome with uBlock origin extension](https://localvoid.github.io/js-framework-benchmark/webdriver-ts-results/table-extensions.html) clearly shows that they had alot of issues with their performance.
+Results in a [clean chrome](https://localvoid.github.io/js-framework-benchmark/webdriver-ts-results/table.html) and [chrome with uBlock origin extension](https://localvoid.github.io/js-framework-benchmark/webdriver-ts-results/table-extensions.html) clearly shows that there are a lot of issues with their performance.
 In this repository, implementations with a suffix `-0` are abusing techniques like event delegation, etc. Then we start to gradually add components, conditional rendering, etc. `ivi-5` is a special variant that performs a full-blown rerender without any `shouldComponentUpdate` optimizations (diffing 10k-100k virtual dom nodes per update).